VIEWESMART/VIEWE-Tutorial/Arduino Tutorial/VIEWE development board for Arduino IDE.md

 - Check [FAQ](#faq)

 > [!NOTE]
 > If you encounter any issues, please check the [FAQ](#faq) section first.
-If the problem persists, you can submit an issue on [GitHub](https://github.com/esp-arduino-libs/ESP32_Display_Panel/issues).
+If the problem persists, you can submit an issue on [GitHub](https://github.com/esp-arduino-libs/ESP32_Display_Panel/issues).You can also submit an issue at [VIEWE GitHub Issues](https://github.com/VIEWESMART/ESP32_Display_Panel/issues).

 ## SDK & Dependencies